ezrabru/POLCAM-Live/README.md

 ## Installation

-You can install `POLCAM-Live` as a standalone application using the fil 'POLCAM-Live_Installer.exe' in the main directory of this repository.
+You can install `POLCAM-Live` as a standalone application using _POLCAM-Live_Installer.exe_.

 ## Issues